dagd/dagd/README.markdown

 for a feature you would like to see, please either (order of preference):

 * Fork, Add feature, Send pull request for review/merge.
-* Ask relrod to implement it on irc (freenode) via PM.
+* Ask relrod to implement it on irc (Libera) via PM.
 * File it in the issue tracker.

 Because a goal of this project is to have it work for many purposes/situations,